Lanteglos-by-Fowey, Cornwall+ Add to favourites

 Heating: Night storage heating and convector heating included.

-Garden: There is a small garden opposite the main door and is raised above the path.
+Garden: There is a small garden opposite the door which is raised above the path.

 Telephone: There is limited mobile phone signal at this cottage.